 - Attack and destroy Union supply lines (wagons and trains).

-In so doing, there were hundreds of attacks on federals at all times of year; many like the stealing of a Union general at Fairfax Courthouse in March of 1863 become legendary.
+In so doing, there were hundreds of attacks on federals at all times of year; many like the capture of a Union general at Fairfax Courthouse in March of 1863 become legendary.

 By 1865, the 43rd Virginia has grown to eight companies from its original one, and some 1,911 men had served in the unit commanded by Mosby.
-He had set an example of mobile, creative, dashing action still studied today by the military.
-He had been shot multiple times, once almost fatally near Atoka at Ludwell Lake’s on December 21, 1864.
+He had set an example of mobile, hit-and-run warfare that is still studied by the US military today.
+He was wounded multiple times, once almost fatally at Ludwell Lake’s home on December 21, 1864.
 The area where his men most frequently operated became known as “Mosby’s Confederacy.”

-On April 21, 1865, Mosby met his men for the final time at Salem (now Marshall), Virginia, to disband (instead of surrendering to Federal forces).
-Many tears were shed by men of Mosby’s command.
-They began reunions in the 1890s.
+On April 21, 1865, Mosby met his men for the final time at Salem (now Marshall), Virginia, to disband.

 By September of 1865, Mosby was back in Fauquier County with his family and practicing law.
 His family consisted of four boys and four girls.
 One son died in 1873 and another in 1876 along with his wife, Pauline.
 He lived first at “Road Island”, a house outside of Warrenton, and later on the main street of town in a house known locally as Brentmoor.

 Mosby became friends with Ulysses S. Grant following the war.
 He even supported Grant’s re-election in 1872, feeling that this was Virginia’s best bet in the postwar South.
-But because Republicans were blamed for making war on the South and viewed as the cause of emancipation and the unpopular policies of Reconstruction, Mosby’s support of Grant made him highly unpopular.
-In Warrenton, someone even took a shot at him.
+Many of his fellow Virginians blamed the Republican Party for emancipation and the unpopular policies of Reconstruction, however, and Mosby’s support of Grant made him highly unpopular.
+Mosby narrowly survived an assassination attempt in Warrenton as a result.

 Before he died, General Grant found Mosby a job with the Southern Pacific Railroad in San Francisco, so when Mosby returned to the United States from Hong Kong, he lived there until 1901.
 Mosby liked California a great deal.
 He became friends with General George S. Patton’s father, a fellow Virginian.
 He and young George discussed and reenacted Civil War scenes from Mosby’s past on the Pacific beach below the Patton home.
 The future World War II general’s love of six-shooters and use of rapid movement of troops were rooted in the inspirational stories of the aging Civil War hero.
 Mosby stayed in California until 1901.